 His graduate thesis examined the influences of St. Bonaventure on Joseph Ratzinger/Benedict XVI.
 Patenaude argued that a young Fr.
 Ratzinger's observation that a Church that "seeks peace in the future is nonetheless obliged to love in the present" echoed throughout his life and influenced his views on issues like ecology.
 And so it should for all Catholics.

-Bill serves on the board of the Saint Kateri Tekakwitha Conservation Center, is a founding member of the Global Catholic Climate Movement, and is a Knight of the Equestrian Order of the Holy Sepulchre of Jerusalem.
+Bill serves on the board of the Saint Kateri Tekakwitha Conservation Center, is a founding member of the Global Catholic Climate Movement, and is a Knight Commander of the Equestrian Order of the Holy Sepulchre of Jerusalem.